Retamogordo/mockwork-site/README.md

  The line delay is simulated by a timer delay.

- Each node run its own event loop in which it listens for Events from line and Commands from frontend.
+ Each node runs its own event loop (two loops, more precisely) in which it listens to Events from line and Commands from frontend.

  These items - Commands and Events are passed through a duplex pipe where protocols reside.

- Protocols are entities that receive, recognize, process relevant commands and event and, possibly, emit futher items until they are consumed on corresponding endpoint of the pipe.
+ Protocols are entities that receive, recognize, process relevant commands and events and, possibly, emit futher items until they are consumed on corresponding endpoint of the pipe.